-- 9.32 The appropriate management of domestic and non-domestic waste will form an important part in developing a sustainable new community.
-In order to help this aim succeed the provision of appropriate waste management infrastructure will be required together with design measures to make waste recycling straightforward for building users and residents. - 9.33 Household Waste Recycling Centre In terms of waste management infrastructure, Hampshire County Council as the Waste Disposal Authority (WDA) has identified the need for a new Household Waste Recycling Centre (HWRC) to be provided in the locality of Welborne due to capacity constraints at the three existing HWRCs which are located within a reasonable distance from the site.
-This need for additional capacity is supported by the infrastructure planning evidence base that underpins this plan.
+9.32 The appropriate management immense of domestic and non-domestic waste will form an important part in developing a sustainable new community.
+In order to help this aim succeed the provision of appropriate waste management infrastructure will be required together with design measures to make waste recycling straightforward for building users and residents.

+Household Waste Recycling Centre

-- 9.34 Although Welborne does not on its own give rise to the need for a new HWRC, it does form the largest of a number of proposed housing developments within the area, all of which together give rise to the need for a new facility.
-It is however considered appropriate to locate a new HWRC at Welborne as it represents the largest of the proposed developments and therefore would be close to a large population centre. - 9.35 A specific plot for a new HWRC has not been allocated by this plan, but instead a policy based approach has been adopted to determine its location.
+- 9.33 In terms of waste management infrastructure, Hampshire County Council as the Waste Disposal Authority (WDA) has identified the need for a new Household Waste Recycling Centre (HWRC) to be provided in the locality of Welborne due to capacity constraints at the three existing HWRCs which are located within a reasonable distance from the site.
+This need for additional capacity is supported by the infrastructure planning evidence base that underpins this plan.141 - 9.34 Although Welborne does not on its own give rise to the need for a new HWRC, it does form the largest of a number of proposed housing developments within the area, all of which together give rise to the need for a new facility.
+It is however considered appropriate to locate a new HWRC at Welborne as it represents the largest of the proposed developments and therefore would be close to a large population centre142. - 9.35 A specific plot for a new HWRC has not been allocated by this plan, but instead a policy based approach has been adopted to determine its location.
 Broadly, a new HWRC will be supported within either of the two main employment areas (see appendix B.2) to be located in the south of Welborne near to the M27, both east and west of the A32.
 Provision of a HWRC is considered complimentary to the B1, B2 and B8 employment uses which will be supported in these areas. - 9.36 Hampshire County Council has indicated that the HWRC will need to be operational on the occupation of 1000 homes.
 Based on the housing trajectory for Welborne, this is estimated to occur during 2021/22.
-At this point, it is likely however that only the employment area to the west of the A32 will have become available for development. - 9.37 In terms of delivery of the HWRC, the Welborne development will be expected to make a 0.8 hectare plot available for purchase and subsequent development by Hampshire County Council.
-As part of this, the development will be expected to provide a proportionate financial contribution to Hampshire County Council towards both the cost of constructing the HWRC and towards the purchase of the specific plot. - 9.38 In the circumstances where a suitable plot for a HWRC cannot be made available at Welborne within the required timeframe, the Welborne development would remain responsible for providing the same proportionate financial contribution to Hampshire County Council towards the cost of purchasing a suitable plot elsewhere and constructing a HWRC. - 9.39 Delivery of a new HWRC at Welborne will depend on funding from a variety of sources, including but not limited to a financial contribution from the promoters of Welborne.
-The County Council will be responsible for ensuring that the total funding package is sufficient to deliver the new facility and will agree the specific timing of delivery with the site promoters.
+At this point, it is likely however that only the employment area to the west of the A32 will have become available for development.

-&lt;sup>145 NCNF Infrastructure Delivery Plan (Stage 1) Report (AECOM, February, 2013) and Welborne

-Infrastructure Delivery Plan (Stage 2) Report (AECOM, January 2014)
+141 NCNF Infrastructure Delivery Plan (Stage 1) Report (AECOM, February, 2013) and Welborne Infrastructure Delivery Plan 2014 (Stage 2 Update Report (AECOM, January 2014)

-&lt;sup>146 Welborne Potential New HWRC Briefing Note (Hampshire County Council, January 2014)
+142 Welborne Potential New HWRC: Briefing Note (Hampshire County Council, January 2014)